beginning of content

 Choosing to undergo any surgery is a big decision.
 Everyone affirms their gender in different ways, and that may or may not include surgery.

-You will need letters of support from a mental health professional before having gender affirming surgery.
+You will also need letters of support from a mental health professional before having gender affirming surgery.
+The letter needs to state that surgery is:

-What questions should I ask before surgery?
+What questions should I ask my doctor before surgery?

 Questions to ask your surgeon include: